ochiuom/qiskit-01/README.md

 2. **Development Environment**: Use Visual Studio Code on your local laptop for SSH connection to the Raspberry Pi 5.

-3. **Classical Simulation**: Run a bit flip code (using NOT gate, bit-flip gate) on the Raspberry Pi 5 with a circuit depth of 127, followed by measurement.
+3. **Classical Simulation**: Run a bit flip code (using NOT gate, bit-flip gate) on the Raspberry Pi 5 with a circuit depth of 127, followed by measurement (main section of code takes about 10.5s, screenshot attached in media folder, on pi5 all containers are running already (pihole, jellyfin, portainer etc).
+For my laptop running Arch linux, it takes around 7.3s).
+It gives you the flavour of computing power of Pi 5 chip.
+Although it's not absolute, but in perepective.

 4. **Quantum Measurement**: Implement a bit flip code using CNOT gate (more known as 'X' gate or bit-flip gate) and measure it using the Pauli Z operator to obtain the <Z> expectation value.